-In the AnQiCMS template system, our daily content display is inseparable from the handling of HTML tags.To ensure the security of the website, AnQiCMS defaults to automatically escaping variables output in templates.This mechanism effectively prevents the injection of malicious code, such as common cross-site scripting (XSS) attacks.However, in certain scenarios, we may need to display rich text content containing HTML tags, and at this point, we need to understand how to flexibly control this automatic escaping feature.
+In the AnQiCMS template system, the core of our daily content display cannot do without the processing of HTML tags.To ensure the security of the website, AnQiCMS defaults to automatically escaping HTML for variables output in templates.This mechanism effectively prevents the injection of malicious code, such as common cross-site scripting attacks (XSS).However, in some cases, we may need to display rich text content containing HTML tags, and at this point, we need to understand how to flexibly control this automatic escaping function.

 Automatic escaping: the first line of defense for website security

-autoescapeTags are a powerful tool in AnQiCMS templates used to control HTML automatic escaping features.
-It allows you to specify a certain area of the template to be enabled for automatic escaping (on)or disable automatic escapingoff)。This provides regional flexibility in handling content from different sources.
+autoescapeThe tag is a powerful tool in the AnQiCMS template used to control HTML automatic escaping.
+It allows you to specify an area of the template where automatic escaping is enabled (on(Should the automatic escaping be turned off?off).
+This provides regional flexibility in handling content from different sources.

-{% autoescape off %}:disable automatic escaping for the specified region
+{% autoescape off %}: Turn off automatic escaping for a specified region.

 When you are sure that the content within a template area is trustworthy and needs to be rendered according to its original HTML structure, you can use{% autoescape off %}tags to wrap this area.

-For example, assume you have a variableproduct_descriptionIt stores the product description input from the backend rich text editor in HTML format:
+For example, assume you have a variableproduct_descriptionIt stores the product description entered in the backend rich text editor in HTML format:

 {% autoescape off %}